McGill's Bus Services: Consolidation & expansion (2005–2020)

 The company acquired the operations and vehicles of large independent operator Gibson's Direct in September 2010, expanding the size of its fleet by around 70%.

 In February 2011, two small operators based in the Paisley area, Fairway Coaches and Travel Direct, were purchased by McGill's, although no vehicles were acquired.
 Two further acquisitions, of Renfrewshire-based Ferenze Travel and Phoenix Travel, were announced in March 2011.
 In the same month, Dickson's of Erskine sold its key route 38, a Glasgow to Paisley service operated in competition with both Arriva Scotland West and First Glasgow, to McGill's, who converted the route to low-floor operation and increased its frequency at a cost of £1.5 million.

 In March 2012, McGill's purchased the remaining Arriva Scotland West operation.
 The sale included 165 vehicles, 380 staff, and depots at Inchinnan and Johnstone.
 The deal expanded the McGill's a fleet to over 350 buses.

-On 15 October 2012, it was announced that McGill's were to acquire the local bus services of Balloch-based McColls Coaches for £3 million, with 30 buses joining the fleet.
+On 15 October 2012, it was announced that McGill's acquired the local bus services of Alexandria-based McColls Coaches for £3 million, with 30 buses joining the fleet.
 In June 2013, four new routes in the Paisley area were introduced by the company to replace those of Riverside Transport.

 In January 2014, McGill's was linked with a bid to operate the 360-bus network on the Mediterranean island of Malta following the end of Arriva's operations there.
 A month later, the company pulled out of the bid citing a lack of transparency on the part of the island's government.

-In October 2014 McGill's Coaches bought Henderson Travel after it suddenly ceased business.which has resulted in the company expanding in North Lanarkshire and becoming the dominant operator in the Monklands area by early 2016.

-Back in Scotland, an open-top tour of Inverclyde was introduced in April 2015.
+In October 2014 McGill's Coaches bought Henderson Travel after it suddenly ceased business, resulting in the company expanding in North Lanarkshire and becoming the dominant operator in the Monklands area by early 2016.
+An open-top bus tour of Inverclyde named the 'Local Highlights Tour' was introduced by the company in April 2015, while sometime in 2015, McGill's lost their Dunbartonshire contracts to Garelochhead Coaches.